Inauguration fashion: Purple, pearls, American designers

 Vermont Sen. Bernie Sanders drew fashion praise on social media for his cozy, comfortable inauguration wear: His signature beige parka and a pair of knit patterned mittens.

 Jill Biden wore an ocean-blue wool tweed coat over a dress by American designer Alexandra O’Neill of the Markarian label.
 The new first lady’s matching coat and dress set included a velvet collar and cuffs on the coat, and a chiffon bodice and scalloped skirt on the dress.
 The neckline of the dress is embellished with Swarovski pearls and crystals.
 The same crystals adorn the coat.
-The outfit was handcrafted in New York City’s Garment District and hand-finished by O’Neill in her studio in Manhattan’s West Village, according to a company statement.
+The outfit was handcrafted in New York City.

 Aides said Harris was dressed in Christopher John Rogers and Sergio Hudson.
 Both are Black designers, Rogers from Louisiana and Hudson from South Carolina.
 Harris’ husband, Doug Emhoff, wore a Ralph Lauren suit.

-Michelle Obama, a fashion icon, drew huge praise from fans on social media for her belted pantsuit in plum, also by Hudson.
+Michelle Obama, a fashion icon, drew praise from fans on social media for her belted pantsuit in plum, also by Hudson.

 Joe Biden wore a navy blue suit and overcoat by Ralph Lauren.
 It was a change from Brooks Brothers, the oldest U.S. clothier at 202.
 The brand has outfitted 41 of the 46 American Presidents, including Barack Obama during his inauguration in 2009.